ERN ReCONNET

 Cross-border healthcare

-EU citizens have the right to access healthcare in any EU country and to be reimbursed for care abroad by their home country.
+EU citizens have the right to receive healthcare in any EU country and to be reimbursed for cross-border care by their home country.
+To guarantee this fundamental right, the EU utilises different legislative instruments, one of which is Directive 2011/24/EU on the application of patients’ rights in cross-border healthcare.

 Patients travelling to another EU country for medical care will enjoy equal treatment with the citizens of the country in which they are treated.
 If they are entitled to that healthcare at home, then they will be reimbursed by their home country.
 Their reimbursement will be up to the cost of that treatment at home.
 In some cases, they may need to seek authorisation before travelling for treatment, in particular if the treatment requires an overnight stay at an hospital or highly specialised and cost-intensive healthcare.